petersjoeberg/hello-world/README.md

 # hello-world
-Just another repository by Peter
+A simple repository by Peter

 Here I have added a comment on my contributions in the code: I'e added bla-bla-bla